Airbus C295: Air Force variant

 On 24 September 2021, the Ministry of Defence signed a contract worth ₹21935 crore with Airbus Defence & Space to supply 56 C-295s.
-The fleet will boost the IAF's tactical airlift capability with the rear ramp for quick reaction and para dropping of troops & cargo and operations from semi-prepared strips, especially in the Northern and North-Eastern sector and Andaman & Nicobar Islands.
+The fleet will boost the IAF's tactical airlift capability with the rear ramp for quick reaction and para dropping of troops & cargo and operations from semi-prepared strips, especially in the Northern and North-Eastern sector and the Andaman & Nicobar Islands.
 The first C-295 was delivered to the IAF on 13 September 2023.
 Between mid-2024 and August 2025, Spanish-built aircraft were delivered at a rate of roughly one per month until August 2025, followed by deliveries from the domestic plant in Vadodara.
-On 28 October 2024, the Vadodara final assembly line was inaugurated by Prime Minister Narendra Modi and Spanish Prime Minister Pedro Sanchez.

 On 30 January 2025, a C-295 was inducted into a flying squadron of the Agra Air Force Station under the aegis of the Central Air Command.
 The ceremony, attended by high-ranking civilian and military dignitaries, featured a flypast of the transport aircraft flanked by two Su-30MKI and a water-cannon salute while the C-295 taxied into its squadron premises.
 The squadron will "enhance the training of para commandos and special forces, enabling them to deployed in realistic scenarios to address any threats from across the borders or respond to contingencies that requires swift and reliable domestic response".
 The rest of the fleet is to be inducted at the rate of 12 units per year.
 Reportedly, India is planning to place an order for 10 more C-295s.
 The last Spanish-origin C-295 was received by an Indian envoy in Spain's Seville on 2 August 2025, two months ahead of schedule.